-Neil Goklani is our head of marketing and brings 20 years of global B2B and B2C marketing experience to Prosek from both the agency and corporate worlds.
-He leads our marketing practice with clients, providing a range of integrated marketing services.
+Neil Goklani leads our Integrated Marketing Practice with clients, providing a range of Strategic Branding, Digital, Creative and Content services.
+He brings 20 years of global B2B and B2C marketing experience to Prosek from both the agency and corporate worlds.
 Prior to joining Prosek in New York, Neil worked as Global Head of Brand and Client Marketing for J.P Morgan Asset and Wealth Management.
 He worked extensively within the global Funds and Institutional businesses, with focus on business driving sales enablement strategies to engage the client advisor channel.

 Before J.P.
 Morgan, Neil spent many years working for American Express in a range of senior global marketing roles.
 Most notably, he led American Express’ brand growth strategy for emerging and developing markets.
 As Head of Global Brand Strategy, Neil successfully led the brand’s expansion into 144 new markets over an 8- year period, including Brazil, China, Korea, India and South Africa.
 He also worked in the US, Mexico and Canada markets across the Consumer, Commercial and Digital Payments businesses.

 Prior to moving client side, Neil spent several years working on the agency side in account and strategic planning roles for Kirshenbaum Bond, Dentsu and Sterling Brands.
 He also worked as a consultant for Joint Ventures Asia in Hong Kong and Singapore.

 Neil is actively involved with Job Path NYC, an organization supporting people with developmental disabilities find employment.
 He earned a B.S. in Business Management from Vanderbilt University.